Struct nix::dir::Dir [−][src]

 This is a lower-level interface than std::fs::ReadDir.
 Notable differences:

-- implements AsRawFd, so it can be passed tofstat,openat, etc. The file descriptor continues to be owned by theDir, so callers must not keep aRawFdafter theDiris dropped.
+AsRawFd, so it can be passed tofstat,openat, etc. The file descriptor continues to be owned by theDir, so callers must not keep aRawFdafter theDiris dropped. - can be iterated through multiple times without closing and reopening the file descriptor.
+Each iteration rewinds when finished.

-- returns entries’ names as a CStr(no allocation or conversion beyond whatever libc does).
+CStr(no allocation or conversion beyond whatever libc does).

 Implementations